sandialabs/qick-dawg/docs/source/installation/Readme_LAN.md

-# RFSoC4x2 Setup (LAN - managed router connection)
+# RFSoC4x2 Setup (LAN, managed router connection)

 This Readme supports setting up your RFSoC4x2 where the RFSoC4x2 is not connected directly to the internet.
-Instead, here, the RFSoC4x2 is connected to a lab control computer through a managed router connection.
+Instead, here, the RFSoC4x2 is connected to a lab control computer through a managed router connection--Local Area Network (LAN).
 There is an alternative Readme in the installation folder for labs where the RFSoC4x2 is permitted to be connected directly to the internet.

 The RFSoC4x2, as shown in the image below, is a board built and sold by [Real Digital](https://www.realdigital.org/) using AMD’s ZYNQ Ultrascale+ Gen 3 RFSoC ZU48DR chip.
 While the ZU48DR has eight digital-to-analog converters (DACs) and analog-to-digital converters (ADCs), the RFSOC4x2 only uses four DACs (5 GSa/s) and two ADCs (9.85 GSa/s).
 Nonetheless, this number of inputs and outputs is nearly perfect for NV and quantum defect control.
 However, as the RFSOC4x2 is sold, the ADCs have a high frequency 1GHz high-pass balun inline which is typically too high frequency for our measurements and thus must be modified.